elegantthemes/create-divi-extension/.github/ISSUE_TEMPLATE.md

     npm -v

-  If it is 5.x, please be aware that it has more than 50 known bugs, and is not guaranteed to work with Create React App.
+  If it is 5.x, please be aware that it has more than 50 known bugs, and is not guaranteed to work with Create Divi Extension.

   If it's not starting with 4, try to install npm 4.x: